 - The PI may have sufficient funds that will remain at WHOI to provide some funds for the support personnel and will continue in the future to provide the necessary funds through subcontracts from the new organization.

 - Working with the affected support personnel and the Department Administrator, the PI will assist them in identifying other PIs who will provide their support and supervision.

 - The PI, working with the Department Administrator and Human Resources, will give the support personnel notice of the date of termination of funding/employment so that the proper notice and separation actions can take place in an orderly fashion.

-Questions regarding these guidelines should be addressed to the office of the Director of Research.
+Questions regarding these guidelines should be addressed to the office of the Deputy Director & Vice President for Research.